open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-metrics-base/README.md

 Used standalone, this module provides methods for manual instrumentation of code, offering full control over recording metrics for client-side JavaScript (browser) and Node.js.

-It does **not** provide automated instrumentation of known libraries, host environment metrics out-of-the-box.
+It does **not** provide automated instrumentation of known libraries or host environment metrics out-of-the-box.

 ## Installation